kevinadhiguna/strapql/docs/doc8.md

 ---
 id: doc8
-title: Delete/Remove a User
+title: ❌ Delete/Remove a User
 ---

-## ❌ Delete/Remove a User

 >A user decided to no longer use my app.
 How do I remove him/her?